Jemurai/audithelper/README.md

 Based on [these instructions](https://developers.google.com/admin-sdk/directory/v1/quickstart/go) we need to:

-1. Create client credentials:  click on enable Directory API, then Download Client Configuration and place that in a file (credentials.json) in the directory you plan to run gaa from.
+1. Create client credentials:  click on enable Directory API, then Download Client Configuration and place that in a file (credentials.json) in the directory you plan to run audithelper from.

-2. When initially running gaa, a browser window will launch.
+2. When initially running audithelper, a browser window will launch.
 Click through the web prompt to allow google to issue you an OAuth2 token.

 _Note that the credentials.json file should be treated as a secret and handled accordingly._